GlareDB/glaredb.github.io/docs/data-sources/postgres.md

 Adding an external table can be done through the [CREATE EXTERNAL TABLE] command.

+{: .important}

-There are two formats, both of which work exactly the same.
-In both cases `table-name` will be the name of the table inside GlareDB. `table-name` may optionally be qualified with a schema name.
+> There are two equivalent foramts.
+In both formats, `table-name` will be the
+> name of the database inside GlareDB. `table-name` may optionally be qualified
+> with a schema name.t.

-### External table Long format
+### External table long format

 ```sql
 CREATE EXTERNAL TABLE <table-name>